We need committed, resourceful and compassionate advocates who want to learn how to bring justice to survivors of homicide. Contact MAM to learn more.

 For the past year, MAM has responded in helping victims of the most vicious jihadists, The ISIS.
 A genocide and an ethnic cleansing is going on.
 Please read the PRESS page on how MAM is helping.

-Roger Vernon Smith, a community leader and philanthropist who, tiered of hearing about the sufferings of families of murder victims starts MAM as a group of pro-active advocates to make systemic changes.
+Roger Vernon Smith and Judy Kay, community leaders and philanthropists who, tiered of hearing about the sufferings of families of murder victims started MAM as a group of pro-active advocates to make systemic changes.

 "Murder is not just another crime!
 Let's make sure the criminal justice system treats the survivors with the utmost dignity".